-What is Alabama Rot?
+What is Alabama dog rot?

-Dog owners are advised to look out for wounds or lesions on the limbs or face of their dog, which will not heal.
 Affected dogs will also develop signs of severe depression, loss of appetite and vomiting, quickly accompanied by acute injury to the kidneys.

-What is the source?
+What is the source of Alabama dog rot?

 The source of the disease is unknown, with the Environment Agency ruling out any chemical contamination in water supplies.
 Experts believe the disease is “very similar” to Alabama Rot, thought to be related to a toxin produced by E. Coli bacteria.
 However, no evidence of this has been found after no signs were shown on the infected dogs.